afrimapr/afriadmin/README.md

 To make administrative boundary polygons for Africa easily accessible from R.

-A part of the afrimapt project.
+A part of the afrimapr project.

 In early development, contact Andy South with questions.